 Also aliases can be %store'd across sessions.
-To remove an alias from the storage, use the %unalias magic.

 - octavemagic used to be bundled, but is now part of oct2py.
 Use %load_ext oct2py.ipython to load it. - rmagic is now part of rpy2.
 Use %load_ext rpy2.ipython to load it, and see rpy2.ipython. rmagic for details of how to use it. - cythonmagic used to be bundled, but is now part of cython Use %load_ext Cython to load it. - sympyprinting used to be a bundled extension, but you should now use sympy.init_printing() instead.